huntse/uncarved/content/articles/free_software.md

 +++
 title = "Free Software"
-aliases = [ "/articles/free_software" ]
+description = "A Small Collection of Free Software I have written" aliases = [ "/articles/free_software" ]
 last_modified = "2009-06-12T16:25:08Z"
 +++
-# Free Software

-## A Small Collection of Free Software I have written

 *Note*: I think all of this software is now lost